 Convection oven roast turkey is the best way to get crispy, golden skin with the juiciest, most tender meat.
-It’s a fool-proof way to make the perfect turkey every time, with no basting required.
+It’s a fool-proof method for how to cook the perfect turkey every time, with no basting required.
 And, it takes less time than a conventional oven.
 It’s easy to prepare and is sure to impress!

 Jump to: